binxio/aws-cfn-update/README.md

 By specifying --add-new-version, a new Custom::AMI will be added to the template with a new name.
 A suffix `v<version>` is appended to create the new resource.
-Any reference to the original Custom::AMI resource is replaced.
+The highest reference to the Custom::AMI resource is replaced.
 It will change:

 ```yaml